 Integrity is a fundamental principle of academic life.
 Those who have the privilege of being members of the Phillips Seminary community have an obligation to observe the highest standards of honesty, as well as a right to expect the same standards of all others.
-Academic misconduct is contrary to the purposes and functions of the seminary.
+Academic misconduct is contrary to the purposes and functions of the Seminary.
+Administrators, staff members, or students who have knowledge of acts of possible misconduct will report this information to the faculty member concerned or the VPAA and Dean.
+Such reports will be investigated according to the following policy.